 - To develop practical and relational skills for effective leadership in ministry.

 The Master of Divinity is designed to provide a general preparation for any area of vocational ministry.
-The MDiv at Logsdon has five tracks of study available which allow for a focus on particular aspects of ministry leadership.
+The MDiv at Logsdon has three tracks of study available which allow for a focus on particular aspects of ministry leadership.
 View more information on ministry tracks of study.